Yemen

 Quick Facts (People & Society)

-- Leadership: Presidential Leadership Council chaired by Rashad al-Alimi (in position since 7 April 2022; situation remains fluid amid ongoing conflict)
+Leadership: Presidential Leadership Council chaired by Rashad al-Alimi (since 7 April 2022; situation remains fluid amid ongoing conflict)

-- Ethnic makeup (citizens): Predominantly Arab (including northern and southern tribal groups), with small Afro-Arab, South Asian, and Somali minorities
+Ethnic makeup: Predominantly Arab (including northern and southern tribal groups), with small Afro-Arab, South Asian, and Somali minorities

-Yemen remains one of the most conservative countries in West Asia, deeply rooted in Islamic and tribal traditions.
+Yemen remains one of the most conservative countries in West Asia.
 Reputation, faith, and community ties shape social life—especially outside major urban centers.
 Patience, discretion, and genuine respect for local customs are essential.

 Yemen has no legal public bars or nightclubs.
 Most socializing for foreigners occurs in: